Stony-Brook-Solar-Racing/BoatScreenApp/README.md

 Instructions for running the application

-1. Create and place "auth.txt" into the resources folder populated with the mongodb connection string
+1. Create and place "auth.txt" into the data folder populated with the mongodb connection string
-2. Build and run the java application
+2. Compile and run the application

 Steps to get started with development